 This condiment is known to aggravate hypertension.
 The more salty you eat, the more water circulating in the body, especially in the arteries, increasing the pressure on their walls.

-salt, not only will you lower your blood pressure, but you will also easily lose 1 to 1.5 kg of water stored in your tissues.
+By eating less salt, not only will you lower your blood pressure, but you will also easily lose 1 to 1.5 kg of water stored in your tissues.
 This means avoiding very salty foods such as cold meats, cheeses, salty biscuits, ready meals, pizzas, quiches.
 Compare labels at the supermarket to buy the least salty products, especially bottled water.

 Caution!
 Salt can appear under different names: salt, sodium or sodium chloride (1g of sodium is equivalent to 2.5g of salt, which is almost half of the permitted daily intake).
 Get into the habit of using substances other than salt to give flavour to your meats and vegetables: aromatic herbs, spices, different kinds of pepper, garlic, onion and shallot.